Lokad/FasterMath/ReadMe.md

 > Author: Joannes Vermorel (Lokad, j.vermorel@lokad.com)

-This library collects a short series of faster (but approximate) mathematical functions leveraging hardware intrinsics in .NET.
+This library collects a short series of faster, but approximate, mathematical functions leveraging hardware intrinsics in .NET.
 The library maintains a relative precision of 1e-3 for the accelerated functions.

 The library has _no dependency_ and does _not_ rely on memoization techniques.
 The goal is to make the most of the superscalar capabilities of modern CPUs, without burdening the cache or the garbage collector.

+_This library is licensed under the MIT licence._

 ## Requirements